evaristoc/reversing/_posts/2024-08-08-how-to-recursively-make-circles-inside-circles-and-animate-them-like-jk.markdown

 ---
 layout: post
-title:  "How to recursively make circles inside circles and animate them like JK"
+title:  "How to recursively make four kissing circles and animate them like JK"
 date:   2024-08-08 12:00:00 +0200
 categories: blog update
 ---